neurophysik/jitcxde_common/docs/index.rst

 Handling very large differential equations
 ------------------------------------------

+JiTC*DE is specifically designed to be able to handle large differential equations, as they arise, e.g., in networks.
+There is an explicit `example of a network` in JiTCODE’s documentation, which is straightforward to translate to JiTCDDE and JiTCSDE.
 For very large differential equations, there are two sources of memory or speed problems:

 *	**The compiler**,